Equity capital markets in Italy: regulatory overview

 Equity prospectus/main offering document

-Foreign issuers' shares can be admitted to MTA International without publishing a prospectus, provided:
+A foreign issuer's shares can be admitted to the MTA International without publishing a prospectus provided that:

-The shares have already been traded on another European regulated market for more than 18 months.
+The shares have already been traded on another European regulated market.

-The shares have not been the subject of a de-listing decision in the 12 months preceding the application to or by ISE.
+The shares have not been the subject of a de-listing decision in the 12-month period preceding the application to Borsa Italiana SpA.

-The issuer is subject to disclosure obligations similar to those set out in Italian laws.
+The issuer is subject to disclosure obligations which are similar to those set out in Italian laws.

-Exemptions from the requirement for a prospectus include, among others, offers:
+Exemptions from the requirement for a prospectus include offers:

 Addressed to fewer than 150 investors.